We earn commissions from brands listed on this site, which influences how listings are presented.

 Online Banks Will Start Offering More Products

 Globally, 64% of consumers use FinTech, according to EY’s Global FinTech Adoption Index 2019.
-EY defines FinTech providers as organizations, such as online banks and online lenders, “that combine innovative business models and technology to enable, enhance and disrupt financial services.”
+EY defines FinTech providers as organizations, such as best online banking companies and online lenders, “that combine innovative business models and technology to enable, enhance and disrupt financial services.”

 In the United States, consumer FinTech adoption has reached 46%, more than in France and Japan, but well adrift of emerging markets like China, India, Russia, and South Africa, which all measured more than 80%.
 Possible explanations for this discrepancy are that traditional banking institutions are weaker in emerging markets while mobile payments are better-established.